ashtonwebster/nukes_and_neurons/README.md

 ## Main Features

 Our game is a simple first person shooter.
-The main twist is that we use a variety of grenade-like projectiles instead of conventional weapons.
+Our twist is that the game uses a variety of grenade/bomb-like projectiles instead of conventional weapons in a fully voxelized, dynamic, destructable environment.
+It supports additional controllers (built for Logitech Gamepad) for local multiplayer, and includes an AI enemy to fight against that learns from the human.

+### Usage

+Gameplay starts with a 3D voxel menu for the user to choose between "PLAY" and "TRAIN" (we'll cover TRAIN in the imitation learning section).
+PLAY creates two more menus to choose between fighting agains the AI that has been trained, or fighting against a local multiplayer.
+A random voxel world is chosen among a forest world, city world, and a star wars world, and the two users are spawned in it.
+Hitting "Q" at any time takes the user back to the main menu.

+### Destructable Surroundings

+All of the voxel worlds are fully destructable and playable.

+### Multiple Bomb Types

+### Controller Support

 ### Imitation Learning AI